 The Java Runtime Environment (JRE) is a software package which bundles the libraries (jars) and the Java Virtual Machine, and other components to run applications written in the Java.
 JVM is just a part of JRE distributions.

 To execute any Java application, you need JRE installed in the machine.
-It’s minimum requirement to execute Java applications on any machine.
+It’s the minimum requirement to run Java applications on any computer.

 JRE bundles the following components –

 - DLL files used by the Java HotSpot Client Virtual Machine.

 - DLL files used by the Java HotSpot Server Virtual Machine.